In this article I will cover:

 According to how they are worn

-This is your typical comfy cozy sweater with a rib-knit crewneck, cuffs and hem; the kind that you can wear over shirts, tops and blouses and stay warm all over.
+This is your typical comfy cozy sweater with a rib-knit crewneck, cuffs, and hem; the kind that you can wear over shirts, tops, and blouses and stay warm all over.
 In the UK, a pullover sweater is also called a Jumper.

 Cardigan (Open style) sweater